ihmeuw/vivarium/docs/source/concepts/entry_points.rst

 are available in the :ref:`interactive tutorial <interactive_tutorial>`.

 :mod:`vivarium` itself does not provide tools for running simulations in a distributed system, mostly because each cluster is unique.
-Many common simulation tasks will require running many variations of the same simulation (parameter searches, intervention analysis, uncertainty analysis, etc.), however.
+However, many common simulation tasks will require running many variations of the same simulation (parameter searches, intervention analysis, uncertainty analysis, etc.).
 For an example of a distributed system built on top of :mod:`vivarium`, see the
 `vivarium_cluster_tools <https://github.com/ihmeuw/vivarium_cluster_tools>`_
 package and its associated